 Hike the scenic Trahlyta Lake Trail at Vogel State Park, following the shore of the beautiful mountain lake to the stunning cascades of Trahlyta Falls and iconic views of Blood Mountain.

-LOCATION:Vogel State Park near Helen, Georgia
+LOCATION:Vogel State Park near Hiawassee, Georgia

 Sunlight glimmers across the rippling surface of the water as a soft mountain breeze rustles the leafy canopy above.
 All around, the shady forest is alive with the sights and sounds of nature.
 Following a gently meandering shoreline, the Trahlyta Lake Trail offers beautiful views its namesake lake, catching the iconic reflection of nearby Blood Mountain from the lakeshore.
 And at the trail’s mid-point, a short spur trail descends through the forest to explore the spilling cascades of Trahlyta Falls.